-Nothing captures the flavor of Fall quite like the traditional Polish Hunter’s Stew!
-Otherwise known as “Bigos” in Polish, it’s a flavorful mix of stewed cabbage & sauerkraut combined with forest mushrooms, a mix of smoked kielbasa and bacon (+ a beef or pork roast, if you like), all seasoned with aromatic herbs and spices like cloves, allspice, pepper, & bay leaves.
-It’s a very hearty dish that simply captures all the flavors and scents of autumn.
+Nothing captures the flavor of the autumn and winter seasons quite like the traditional Polish Hunter’s Stew!
+Called “Bigos” in Polish, it’s a flavorful mix of stewed cabbage & sauerkraut combined with forest mushrooms, a mix of smoked kielbasa and bacon (+ a beef or pork roast, if you like), all seasoned with aromatic herbs and spices like cloves, allspice, pepper, & bay leaves.
+It’s a very hearty dish with a sour taste and smokey flavors that are sure to warm the body and the heart during cold weather months!

 Take a look below for a classic Bigos recipe with ingredients from Polana.
 We offer two versions - a quick option with ready-made foods from our store or a full version with instructions on how to make this dish from scratch based on an authentic old Polish recipe!